What’s An HDR Television? (Understanding This Visual Tech)

 If it’s too close, something called the sound-stage (which is basically a term for how well your sound blends together) will be really narrow sounding and you’ll notice it.

-So at least 6 feet apart but no greater than 12 would provide for the best soundstage.
+So at least 6 feet apart but no greater than 12 would provide for the best soundstage in that instance.

 A little something else to note if you do want the best sound is to place them at a distance that’s equal to or less than where you’ll be sitting.